All Episodes

 In other words, mercy killings.

-I mean, it's it's graphically terrible.
+I mean, it's graphically terrible.

-What if this guy was suffering from paranoia, and even if his mom was a prepper, this is a scenario that you could not survive.
+What if this guy was suffering from paranoia, and even if his mom was a prepper, this is a scenario that you could not survive?

 Exactly.